2011 United States debt-ceiling crisis: Minting coins in extremely high denominations

 US law does not place a limit on the denomination of minted coins, and specifically mentions that the Mint can create platinum coins of arbitrary value under the discretion of the Secretary of the Treasury.
 Yale law professor Jack Balkin mentioned seigniorage as a solution, although there had been speculation about the option of a "trillion-dollar coin" online since at least January 2011.
 Hence it has been suggested that a coin with a face value of a trillion or more could be minted and deposited with the Federal Reserve and used to buy back debt, thus making funds available.

 Monetizing gold

 A similar crisis was faced during the Eisenhower Administration in 1953.
 The debt ceiling was not raised until the spring of 1954.
 To accommodate the gap, the Eisenhower administration increased its gold certificate deposits at the Federal Reserve, which it could do because the market price of gold had increased.
-According to experts, the Secretary of the Treasury is still authorized to monetize 8,000 tons of gold, valued under the old law at approximately $42 per ounce, but with a market value worth over $1,600 per ounce.
+According to experts, the Secretary of the Treasury is authorized to monetize gold, valued under the old law at approximately $42 per ounce, but with a market value peaking over $1,900 in 2011.